x-tensive/Examples.dpaLinkTool/README.md

 }
 ```

-# Список рабочих центров
+# Get a list of equipment

 ```powershell
 dpaLinkTool.exe get equipment
 ```
-Список рабочих центров в формате json будет выведен в STDOUT.
+The json result is sent to STDOUT.

-# Список индикаторов
+# Get a list of indicators

 ```powershell
 dpaLinkTool.exe get indicators
 ```
-Список индикаторов в формате json будет выведен в STDOUT.
+The json result is sent to STDOUT.

-# Значения индикаторов
+# Get indicator values

 ```powershell
 dpaLinkTool.exe push indicators --from "20.10.2020 00:00:00" --to "20.10.2020 04:00:00" --cfg "cfg.xml"
 ```
-Запросить значения индикаторов за период [from, to], далее использовать коннекторы, чтобы передать значения индикаторов в другие системы. Перечень индикаторов и коннекторы определяются в файле "cfg.xml":
+Receives indicator values for the specified period [from, to], then utilize connectors to transfer data to external systems.
+The list of indicateros and applyed connectors are defined in "cfg.xml":

 ```xml
 <?xml version="1.0" encoding="utf-8"?>